PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 A Managed Service consists of your quantum code, metadata describing the service, and configuration information for the execution of the service.
 By using our coding templates, you can easily turn your ideas into running quantum solutions at rapid speed.

+Once deployed, you can asynchronously execute your service and retrieve the results.
-Once deployed, you can share your services with your colleagues or even external parties through an HTTP API.
+Further, you can share your services with your colleagues or even external parties, everything through an [HTTP API](managed-services-api-spec.md).

 ::: tip Quickstart Guide
 Check out our [quickstart](../getting-started/quickstart.md) guide to get started with Managed Services using the PlanQK CLI.
 :::